gu-app-club/gumad.club/github.md

 We do this by creating a `commit`.
 A commit is a complete version of your code that you're adding.
 For example, every time your phone updates some app, behind the scenes, someone has pushed a commit (which might be called something like `Add cool feature XYZ; Fix death-bug`).

-The important part: **A commit contains one or more file "changes".**.
+The important part: **A commit contains one or more file "changes".**

 #### Time to check our status